Heart palpitations (due to paroxysmal atrial tachycardia)

 How are heart palpitations diagnosed?

 The typical symptoms and how they develop usually already indicate paroxysmal atrial tachycardia.
 But an electrocardiogram (ECG) is needed to make a clear diagnosis, as with all arrhythmias.
-However, diagnosis can be more complex, since an episode will not necessarily occur when the ECG device is connected.
-This is why a 24-hour ECG is often performed.
+However, as an episode will not always occur when the person is connected to an ECG device, 24-hour ECG monitoring is often used.

 How are heart palpitations due to paroxysmal atrial tachycardia treated?

-To treat heart palpitations due to paroxysmal atrial tachycardia, doctors need to rule out serious arrhythmias beforehand.
-These would require different treatments.
+To treat heart palpitations due to paroxysmal atrial tachycardia, doctors first need to rule out serious arrhythmias that require different treatments.

 People who are otherwise healthy and for whom an occasional rapid heartbeat is not a problem do not usually need any treatment.

 If the episodes are very stressful for those affected, there is the option of permanently suppressing them.
-Medication or cardiac catheterization are an option for this.
+Medication or cardiac catheterization will be considered.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).